ABridoux/scout/CONTRIBUTING.md

 ## Commits ##

-Before commiting anything to you branch, make sure to add relevant message and description to your commit.
+Before committing anything to your branch, make sure to add a relevant message and description to your commit.

 If you need to some insights on how to actually do this, here's some very interesting readings: